denolteholding/denolte-website/README.md

 # website
-This repository holds the generator files for the public website of the dnolteholding organization.
+This repository holds the generator files for the public website of the denolteholding organization.